Off-Campus Studies can help Mathematics students…

 - Direct enrollment in a foreign university where math courses are available

-Which Partner Programs are recommended by the Mathematics and Computer Science Department?
+Which Partner Programs are recommended by the Mathematics Department?

 Math majors who wish to study off campus do not necessarily need to study math while they are away.
 Those who choose to study math abroad may want to consider the following programs recommended by the math department.
 Alternatively, students who can complete their math credits at Whitman may choose from among the college’s numerous Partner Programs worldwide that offer cultural or linguistic immersion in another country.